COMPUTER LABORATORY - 2024/5

 Module Overview

 The emphasis of this module is on the development of digital capabilities, academic skills and problem-solving skills.
 The module will facilitate the development of competency in working with software commonly used to support calculations, analysis and presentation.
 Microsoft Excel will be used for spreadsheet-based calculations and experimental data analysis.
 MATLAB will be used as a platform for developing elementary programming skills and applying various processes to novel problem-solving scenarios.
-The breadth and depth of digital capabilities will be further enhanced by working with HTML and CSS within the GitHub environment to develop a webpage, hosting content for the conference project.
-The conference project provides students with an opportunity to carry out guided research and prepare a presentation on one of many discipline-specific topic choices.
-Students will develop a wide range of writing, referencing and other important academic skills.
+The breadth and depth of digital capabilities will be further enhanced by working with HTML, CSS and JavaScript within the GitHub environment to develop a webpage, presenting the student's research project narrative.
+The project provides students with an opportunity to carry out guided research and prepare an online article on one of many discipline-specific topic choices.
+Students will develop a wide range of writing, referencing and other important academic skills and learn how to use embedded and/or interactive online content to support the presentation of their online article.

 Module provider